gems-ejt123/Python_Scientific/README.md

-# Python_Scientific
+# Scientific Python
-Solutions to excercises of the book "A Primer on Scientific Programming with Python"
+Solutions to exercises of the book "A Primer on Scientific Programming with Python"